Ben-Folkard/image_processing/original_image_processing_vs_actual_last_working_with_code_snippets.md

 ```

 ### Changed function `compute_cluster_stats`
-It's been parallised (now runs on threads)
+It's been parallised (now runs on threads) using the joblib library

 From:
 ```python